Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - `sample_max_abs_error=6.195933e-11`

-These dense rendered checks stay in the same numerical range as the main `CAR`/`CEA` Astropy validation and show that the modeled JHV surface-map sampling path agrees with Astropy to numerical precision.
+These dense rendered checks stay in the same numerical range as the main `CAR`/`CEA` Astropy validation and show that the modeled JHV surface-map sampling path agrees with Astropy to numerical precision, after the documented canonicalization for the normalized missing-unit CEA file.

 ## GLSL/Electron validation results